georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 where $$\pro$$ separates the *head* of the production on the left of it from its *body* on the right.
 Alternatives are denoted with $$\or$$.

 There is no special concatenation operator, a space between nonterminals and terminals represents concatenation.
 There will be an *implicit whitespace consumer* that "eats" all whitespace except newline.
-Newline is it's own terminal denoted as $$\T{eol}$$ (end of line).
-This may be a bit weird if you've worked with [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) in the past, but bear with me.
+Newline is its own terminal denoted as $$\T{eol}$$ (end of line).
+This may be a bit weird if you've worked with [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) in the past but bear with me.
 This is the result of whitespace being weird to handle for assembly language dialects mentioned above.

 The [Kleene closure][kleene] is a nonterminal that can repeat zero or more times; positive closure is a nonterminal that repeats at least once: